MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-assign-jamf.md

 > If you need help, contact [***Jamf Customer Success***](https://jamf.service-now.com/csm).
 For more information, see the blog post at [**https://aka.ms/Intune/Jamf-Device-Compliance**](https://aka.ms/Intune/Jamf-Device-Compliance).

 > [!TIP]
-> For guidance for integrating Jamf Pro with Intune and Microsoft Entra ID, including how to configure Jamf Pro to deploy the Intune Company Portal app to devices you manage with Jamf Pro, see [Integrate Jamf Pro with Intune to report compliance to Entra ID](../protect/jamf-managed-device-compliance-with-entra-id.md).
+> For guidance for integrating Jamf Pro with Intune and Microsoft Entra ID, including how to configure Jamf Pro to deploy the Intune Company Portal app to devices you manage with Jamf Pro, see [Integrate Jamf Pro with Intune to report compliance to Microsoft Entra ID](../protect/jamf-managed-device-compliance-with-entra-id.md).

-After you integrate Jamf Pro with Intune, configure Intune compliance policies and Azure Active Directory (Azure AD) Conditional Access policies to enforce compliance of macOS devices with your organizational requirements.
+After you integrate Jamf Pro with Intune, configure Intune compliance policies and Microsoft Entra Conditional Access policies to enforce compliance of macOS devices with your organizational requirements.

 This article can help you with the following tasks:

 - Create Conditional Access policies.
 - Configure Jamf Pro to deploy the Intune Company Portal app to devices you manage with Jamf.
-- Configure devices to register with Azure AD when the device user signs in to the Company Portal app they start from within the *Jamf Self Service* app.
-Device registration establishes an identity in Azure AD that allows the device to be evaluated by Conditional Access policies for access to company resources.
+- Configure devices to register with Microsoft Entra ID when the device user signs in to the Company Portal app they start from within the *Jamf Self Service* app.
+Device registration establishes an identity in Microsoft Entra ID that allows the device to be evaluated by Conditional Access policies for access to company resources.

 The procedures in this article require access to both the Intune and Jamf Pro consoles.
 Intune supports two methods to integrate Jamf Pro, which you configure separately from the procedures in this article: